 - If the burglary caused damage to the property

-Because of the many different factors that can influence your particular charge and case, you need a skilled and knowledgeable attorney who will help you navigate the law and craft an appropriate defense.
-At New Orleans' Bloom Legal, we will work to protect your constitutionally guaranteed legal rights as a person charged with a crime.
-We serve clients from across Louisiana and the New Orleans-Metairie-Kenner metropolitan area, including:
+Because many factors can influence your case, it is wise to seek a knowledgeable attorney to help you navigate the law and craft an appropriate defense.
+At Bloom Legal, we will work to protect your constitutionally guaranteed legal rights.
+Our criminal defense attorneys serve clients from across Louisiana and the New Orleans-Metairie-Kenner metropolitan area, including:

 - Slidell, Covington, and the rest of St. Tammany Parish